docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 To support embedded closed captioning, set ``imImportInfoRec.canSupportClosedCaptions`` to true.
 The importer should handle the following selectors: ``imInitiateAsyncClosedCaptionScan``, ``imGetNextClosedCaption``, and *imCompleteAsyncClosedCaptionScan*.

 *imInitiateAsyncClosedCaptionScan* will be called for every file that is imported through an importer that sets canSupportClosedCaptions to true.
-The plug-in should at this point determine whether or not there is closed captioning data for this file.
-If not, then the plug-in should simply return imNoCaptions, and everything is done.
-If the plug-in didn't report an error for that call, then *imGetNextClosedCaption* will be called until the plug-in returns imNoCaptions.
+The plugin should at this point determine whether or not there is closed captioning data for this file.
+If not, then the plugin should simply return imNoCaptions, and everything is done.
+If the plugin didn't report an error for that call, then *imGetNextClosedCaption* will be called until the plugin returns imNoCaptions.
 After which, *imCompleteAsyncClosedCaptionScan* will be called informing the importer that the host is done requesting captions.

 Both *imGetNextClosedCaption* and *imCompleteAsyncClosedCaptionScan* may be called from a different thread from which ``imInitiateAsyncClosedCaptionScan`` was originally called.
 To help facilitate this, ``outAsyncCaptionScanPrivateData`` during ``imInitiateAsyncClosedCaptionScan`` can be allocated by the importer to be used for the upcoming calls, which can be deallocated